On the rank of an $A$-hypergeometric $D$-module versus the normalized volume of $A$: Rank versus volume in the simple case

 \begin{theorem} The set

-is an affine subspace arrangement of codimension at least three. \end{theorem} \begin{proof} The exceptional arrangement $\cE(A)$ is known to be a finite union of translates of linear subspaces $\CC G$ for faces $G\preceq A$ of codimension at least two \cite[Corollary 9.4 and Porism 9.5]{MMW}.
+is an affine subspace arrangement of codimension at least three in $\CC^d$. \end{theorem} \begin{proof} The exceptional arrangement $\cE(A)$ is known to be a finite union of translates of linear subspaces $\CC G$ for faces $G\preceq A$ of codimension at least two \cite[Corollary 9.4 and Porism 9.5]{MMW}.
 Moreover, it is shown in \cite[Theorem~2.6]{MMW} that rank of $M_A(\beta)$ is upper-semicontinuous as a function of $\beta$ with respect to the Zariski topology.
-Thus, on each irreducible component $C$ of $\cE(A)$ the rank of $M_A(\beta)$ is constant outside a Zariski closed subset of $C$ of codimension at least three.
+Thus, on each irreducible component $C$ of $\cE(A)$ the rank of $M_A(\beta)$ is constant outside a Zariski closed subset of $C$, of codimension at least one in $C$ (i.e., of codimension at least three in $\CC^d$).
 Moreover, this codimension three set is also an affine subspace arrangement; see the argument after Definition 4.7 in \cite{berkesch}.
 It is thus enough to find, for any codimension two component $C$, a set of parameters $\beta\in C$ such that $\rank (M_A(\beta))<2 \cdot \vol(A)$ and whose Zariski closure is $C$.
 Indeed, if $C$ has codimension two, we have that $C=b+ \CC G$ for some face $G\preceq F$ of codimension two and some $b\in \CC^d$.